ssubrahmaniyan/anv_pub/README__CAN_receiver.md

 #define BIN1 17
 #define BIN2 16
 ```
-The program handles two H-bridge motors labelled A and B. The pins specified above are the two terminals of the respective motors.
-The combination of two terminals enables bidirectional control for those motors.
-The values on the two terminals of each motor can be (1,0), (0,1) to control the direction of rotation.
+The program handles two H-bridge motor drivers labelled A and B. The pins specified above are the two terminals of the respective motor drivers.
+The combination of two terminals enables bidirectional control for those motor drivers.
+The values on the two terminals of each motor driver can be (1,0), (0,1) to control the direction of rotation.

 ```cpp
 #define PWMA 21
 #define PWMB 4
 #define PWMC 2
 ```
-These lines define the pins for the PWM outputs for the motors.
-They essentially control the speed of rotation of the motors relative to its maximum capacity.
+These lines define the pins for the PWM outputs for the motor drivers.
+They essentially control the speed of rotation of the motor drivers relative to its maximum capacity.

 ```cpp
 #define DIRC 15